chb0github/griddynamics/README.md

 Like all map-reduce functionality we can horizontally scale this problem by diverting a portion of the job set to other hosts and them reducing them in a finalization pipeline.

+Regard to number off attributes: This might effect performance a bit as the properties `Map` in `Person` is backed by a `HashMap` which would have to resize.
+This could be mitigate by setting the known number of attributes (or it's max) when collecting the attribute map.